Makeup of Donald Trump: Skin health and hand makeup

-On July 17, 2025, the White House announced Trump was suffering what they called chronic venous insufficiency.
-The Daily Beast on August 22, 2025, described Trump as having worn a "thick layer of makeup", and noted he has used this multiple times on his hand since January 2025.
-The White House had suggested Trump's health issues were due to "serial handshaking".
+On July 17, 2025, the White House announced that Trump had what they called chronic venous insufficiency.
+On August 22, 2025, The Daily Beast described Trump as having worn a "thick layer of makeup", and noted that he had used this multiple times on his hand since January 2025.
+The White House suggested that Trump's hand bruises were due to his high daily aspirin intake and "frequent handshaking", and emphasized that there was no underlying health issue.

 During a meeting with Ursula von der Leyen, the president of the European Commission, Trump visibly wore hand makeup on July 27.
-USA Today in August 2025 discussed Trump's makeup, noting that he wore "light foundation makeup" on the back of his right hand on the 22nd.
-They reported his hand was visibly bruised in the same place on the 25th during a meeting with South Korean president Lee Jae Myung.
+USA Today discussed Trump's makeup in August 2025, noting that he wore "light foundation makeup" on the back of his right hand on the 22nd.
+They reported that his hand was visibly bruised in the same place on the 25th during a meeting with South Korean president Lee Jae Myung.